Make Your

 • Water: High efficiency/Energy Star-rated fixtures and equipment are used in bathrooms and kitchen.

-While reaching nearly 60 percent in sustainable food and beverages is great, the goal is to increase them to 70 percent by 2025.
 More information on Yellowstone National Park Lodges’ sustainability programs, initiatives and recognition can be found here.

 Meanwhile, we can all support sustainable food practices by ordering local and sustainable menu items and taking home the lessons learned in Yellowstone to apply in our own communities.